 Like the Weber, the Ziggy has a cast aluminium lid and body with a cast iron cooking grill.
-Its rollback hood lid has a serious high dome which means you can pretty much cook anything in here, including a large roast, pizza or even bake a cake!
+Its rollback hood lid has a serious high dome, meaning you can cook anything here, including a large roast, pizza, or even bake a cake!
 It also has an integrated temperature gauge to ensure consistent cooking temperatures.

 Another benefit of the Ziggy is its dishwasher safe cooking grills, which makes cleaning a breeze.
-These grills come in two halves that can be replaced with accessories if you choose, such as hotplates for a fry up.
-Other features of the Ziggy include a flame thrower ignition to ensure the BBQ starts with ease every single time and a removable aluminium foil drip tray.
+These grills come in two halves that can be replaced with accessories, such as hotplates for a fry up.
+Other features of the Ziggy include a flame thrower ignition to ensure the BBQ starts easily every time and a removable aluminium foil drip tray.

 The Ziggy BBQ is not the lightest – at 14 kgs, it’s actually one of the heaviest in this guide.
 So if lightweight is a priority, you’re probably best to buy another BBQ from this guide.

 The Ziggy is perfect not only for your camping trips but for taking down to the park or even BBQs on the deck with friends.
 It really is the only BBQ you’ll ever need.
-So if top quality is what you’re after for your portable BBQ – definitely take a closer look at the Ziggy BBQ.
+So if top quality is what you’re after for your portable BBQ, take a closer look at the Ziggy BBQ.

-Now for something a little different – the Weber Go Anywhere which is a super portable BBQ fueled by charcoal.
+Now for something a little different – the Weber Go Anywhere, a super portable BBQ fueled by charcoal.
 At just over 6kgs, this super lightweight and compact BBQ is easy to transport and takes up next to no space when stored away,

 The Weber Go Anywhere BBQ has a porcelain enamelled base and lid with a plated steel cooking grill.
-When not in use, the BBQ’s plated steel legs fold into itself, locking the lid into place.
-Then on top is a great glass reinforced nylon handle for making it super easy to carry the BBQ where you need it to go.
-There are also two handles on either side which is perfect for lifting the BBQ in and out of your vehicle.
+When not in use, the BBQ’s plated steel legs fold into themselves, locking the lid into place.
+Then on top is a great glass reinforced nylon handle for making it super easy to carry the BBQ where you need it.
+There are also two handles on either side, perfect for lifting the BBQ in and out of your vehicle.